That’s the question right?

-The more specific the practice, the more the skill will transfer to the lift you are trying to perform your best at.
+And the more specific the practice, the more the skill will transfer to the lift you’re trying to perform your best at.

 This happens to ensure you don’t rupture a tendon, tear a muscle off the bone, and end up broken and unable to train.

 Additionally, the years of wear and tear your job has put on your body isn’t helping either and you’re asking for trouble unless you prioritize injury prevention through managing inflammation, proper sleep, recovery, hydration, and nutrition first and foremost.

 - Your age – Recovering from intense sessions is the biggie here but you should also consider that the younger you are the better your nervous systems works (i.e. Learn new skills faster, develop force quicker). –

 So if you’re starting out later in life and still looking to get strong you’ll still be able to do it, you’ll just have to take a slower and more methodical path in order to maximize recovery